First-order Phase Transition interpretation of PTA signal produces solar-mass Black Holes: CONCLUSION

 \section{CONCLUSION}

 We conducted a Bayesian analysis of the NANOGrav 15-yr (NG15) and IPTA DR2 (IPTA2) timing residuals.
 Our findings indicate that NG15 indicate a substantial preference for the presence of a strong first-order phase transitions (1stOPT) in isolation or combined with SGWB from SMBH binaries, while IPTA2 remains inconclusive on which scenario is preferred.
 The phase transition is characterized by a remarkably low completion rate, e.g. $\beta/H\simeq 12.6$ and $10.7$ for NG15 with and without astrophysical signal from SMBH binaries.
 From a theoretical perspective, such a value is typical of supercooled phase transitions, characterized by a strong first-order phase transition with a parameter $\alpha$ significantly larger than 1, e.g. \cite{Caprini:2015zlo,Caprini:2019egz,Gouttenoire:2022gwi}, which motivates the choice of prior $\alpha \gg 1$ done in this work.
 These cosmological scenarios have been demonstrated to produce primordial black holes (PBHs) in considerable quantities when $\beta/H \lesssim 7$ \cite{Gouttenoire:2023naa}.
-We checked that in contrast to the scalar-induced \cite{Dandoy:2023jot,Franciolini:2023pbf} and domain-wall \cite{Gouttenoire:2023ftk} interpretations of PTA signal, the 1stOPT interpretation does not fall into the PBH graveyard of PTA's interpretations.
 The Bayes factor of the strong 1stOPT interpretation with respect to SMBH binary one is only reduced from $24$ to $15$ in NG15 after including the PBH prior, while it is not affected in IPTA2.

+However, we showed that the 1stOPT interpretation of the PTA signal might be associated with the presence of solar-mass PBHs in our universe today.
 We further assessed the potential for detecting these PBHs using different observational techniques, including 21 cm cosmological hydrogen line observations, astrometry with the GAIA mission and next-generation kilohertz frequency GW interferometers such as the Einstein Telescope (ET) and Cosmic Explorer (CE).
+We conclude that 1stOPTs can be ranged alongside domain wall networks \cite{Gouttenoire:2023ftk,Gouttenoire:2023gbn} and scalar induced GW \cite{Chen:2019xse,Dandoy:2023jot,Franciolini:2023pbf} in the category of the early-universe interpretations of PTA signal capable of producing multi-solar-mass PBHs in quantities that are potentially observable.

 In the event that an astrophysical explanation becomes definitive, we established 68$\%$ and 95$\%$ exclusion constraints on the parameter space of 1stOPT, up until $\beta/H\gtrsim 20$.
 Under these conditions, it would effectively preclude any possibility of detecting PBHs from supercooled PTs within the mass range $[1~M_{\odot},~10^3~M_{\odot}]$.